heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Space Exploration

 - Supports one race per planet!
+Default generator work great too with its temperature algorithm.
 - Randomly selects a race when a new planet/surface is created
 - Change race for the planet you are on from UI